 The Athena SWAN Committee will also provide support and guidance to STEM school Self Assessment Teams applying for Athena SWAN awards.

-Four Schools at Ulster currently hold Athena SWAN awards.
+Five Schools at Ulster currently hold Athena SWAN awards.
 The School of Nursing (Bronze) obtained an award in April 2015.
-The School of Engineering (Bronze) and the School of Computing and Intelligent Systems (Bronze) obtained awards in November 2015 and the School of Health Sciences (Bronze) obtained an award in April 2016.
+The School of Engineering (Bronze) and the School of Computing and Intelligent Systems (Bronze) obtained awards in November 2015.
+The School of Health Sciences (Bronze) obtained an award in April 2016 and the School of Psychology obtained the award in November 2016.

 For further information or if you wish to become involved in Athena SWAN through the Athena SWAN Committee or the Champions Network please contact Mrs Ayala Shmaia, Athena SWAN Co-ordinator.